BitcoinErrorLog/streamium/README.md

 node ssl_server.js &
 ```

-and then access it from any [WebRTC-supporting](http://www.webrtc.org/) browser:
+Then access it from any [WebRTC-supporting](http://www.webrtc.org/) browser:

 https://localhost:8443/

-## How does it work
+## How does it work?

 ### 1. Channel creation
-  The user broadcasting creates a channel by specifying a name to use (this will be a unique identifier for the video stream).
-She needs to provide a payment address where the funds will eventually be sent to and the rate at which she expects the stream consumers to pay.
+  The broadcaster creates a channel by specifying a name to use (this will be a unique identifier for the video stream).
+She needs to provide a payment address where the funds will eventually be sent, and a rate which she expects the stream consumers to pay.
 She will receive a link to share with potential consumers of the stream.
 ### 2. Joining a channel
-  For consumer users, the web application will join the channel by opening a peer to peer connection to the provider.
+  For consumer users, the web application will join the channel by opening a peer-to-peer connection to the provider.
 The screen will show the rate the provider is charging, the provider's public key, and a funding address.
 ### 3. Funding process
   The consumer web application will generate a private key and show an address on screen so the user can fund the channel.
 After a transaction that adds funds to this address is detected, the payment channel is established by asking the server to sign the refund transaction and broadcasting the commitment transaction.
 ### 4. Video streaming